Sourishharh/Sourishharh/README.md

 - 👋 Hi, I’m @Sourishharh
 - 👀 I’m interested in Java , Software Engineering , Data Science
-- 🌱 I’m currently learning  Devolopment
+- 🌱 I’m currently learning  Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... harhsourish677@gmail.com
 - 😄 Pronouns: (He/Him)
 - ⚡ Fun fact:  Java is to Javascript what car is to Carpet